glowkeeper/P3D/docs/labs/week5Session2.md

 }
 ```

 Drag the _Grower_ script onto the _Flower_ parent in the hierarchy.
 Set the _Player_ field to "Player", the _Hibernate_ field to "Hibernate" and the _Grow_ field to "Grow".
 Ensure your _FPSController_ has the "Player" tag set.
-Finally, add a Box Collider_, set _Is Trigger_ and position and size the collider so it looks similar to Figure 3, below.
+Finally, add a _Box Collider_, set _Is Trigger_ and position and size the collider so it looks similar to Figure 3, below.

 ![](./images/boxCollider.png)

 _Figure 3: Box collider_

 Press _Play_.
-Now, when you walk near to the flower and press _G_, your flower will grow and bloom, as in Figure 4.
+Now, when you walk near the flower and press _G_ on your keypad, your flower will grow and bloom, as in Figure 4.
 And when you walk away, it will wither away, waiting for you to come near, again.

 ![](./images/flowerInBloom.png)

 _Figure 4: Flower in bloom_

-You can play around with the timings of the transitions to make the flower grow and wither at a different speed.
+You can play around with the timings of the transitions to make the flower grow and wither at different speeds.
 Those are left as exercises.

 ## Useful Links